DavidXanatos/DiskCryptor/README.md

 This website, for now, mostly mirrors information from the old wiki, as we develop new features new content will be added to reflect the changes in the new builds.

+## F.A.Q.

+#### Is DiskCryptor still maintained?
+The last release was over a year ago.
+Yes.
+DiskCryptor is still actively maintained.
+However, it is a very mature piece of software, and there is little ongoing development required.
+As a result, releases are infrequent.

+#### All DiskCryptor builds are labeled “Beta.”
+Will there ever be a final release?
+No. There will not be a “final” release.
+Labeling the software as Beta is a deliberate decision.
+DiskCryptor is a free, low-level encryption tool, and even minor misuse can result in complete data loss.
+You use it entirely at your own risk.
+I have been using it since its inception without major issues, but I always have a backup and know exactly what I am doing.

 ## Program Features

 </h2></td>